High Harmonic Generation by Bright Squeezed Vacuum

 This feature indicates strong quantum fluctuations of the field on a sub-cycle timescale.
-Due to these fluctuations, a BSV pulse is capable of driving electrons in a solid not only with a certain quasi-momentum $k$ at a time, as in the case of a coherent pulse (Fig.~\ref{fig1}(b)), but within a broad range of quasi-momenta simultaneously (Fig.~\ref{fig1}(d)), including oppositely directed.
-Accordingly, within half of the optical cycle the electron-hole pairs can be spread all over the energy bands, emitting a broad spectrum of harmonic radiation.
-It also means that multi-photon and tunneling mechanisms of HHG, corresponding to different field values, can be realized simultaneously.
+As a result, while classical light can drive electrons and quasiparticles with only a well-defined quasimomentum $k$ at the time, BSV pulses can excite and drive quasiparticles in a superposition of quasi-momentum states.
+We illustrate the difference between the two cases in (Fig.1 (c)) and (Fig.1 (d)) by depicting BSV-excited quasiparticles moving simultaneously in opposite directions (Fig. 1 (d)).
+Accordingly, within half of the optical cycle, the electron-hole pairs can be driven to spread all over the energy bands, emitting a broad spectrum of harmonic radiation.
+Large variance of the BSV drive also implies that each pulse has a Keldysh parameter~\cite{Keldysh1965} with a large uncertainty, thus affecting the competition between multi-photon and tunneling excitation.